 Professor Christensen aptly describes how this process works in his book, The Innovator’s Dilemma,

 Once members of the organization begin to adopt ways of working and criteria for making decisions by assumption, rather than by conscious design, then those processes and values come to constitute the organization’s culture.
 As companies grow from a few employees to hundreds and thousands, the challenge of getting all employees to agree on what needs to be done and how it should be done so that the right jobs are done repeatedly and consistently can be daunting for even the best managers.
 Culture is a powerful management tool in these situations.
 Culture enables employees to act autonomously and causes them to act consistently.

 Building a Leadership Culture

-In response, we set out to develop a tool that will help us better understand an organization’s leadership culture.
+In response, we set out to develop a tool that will help us better understand an organization’s leadership culture and how to improve the employee experience through it.
 The result?
 We now offer a state-of-the-art platform that substantially improves the 360-degree feedback experience for leaders and managers.
 We call it the DecisionWise 360 Platform, but our tool is different from most approaches in three critical ways.

 3 Ways the DecisionWise 360 Platform Outshines Other Platforms